wanhuz/yuki-cx/README.md

 ## Yuki-CX

 Yuki-CX is a automated media downloader for Anime inspired by Sonarr and Radarr.
-It integrate with qBittorrent to get anime to your disk.
-Also support scheduler to automatically download newly aired anime.
+It integrate with qBittorrent to automatically download anime to your preferred location.
+Also support adding to scheduler to automatically download newly aired anime.

 ## Current features